 The series is a work in progress, an effort to reacquaint myself with forest using associations from old stories as a gateway to something that feels both inviting and forbidding.
 The process involves spending time in the night forest with a flashlight, a digital projector and a camera while making the pictures during one long exposure at a time.

-Part of the Huldra series was exhibited in a joint exhibition ALKU at Galleria West in Helsinki in March 2020.
+Huldra series was exhibited in Karkkila Library Gallery 1.-29.7.2022 and in a joint exhibition ALKU at Galleria West in Helsinki in March 2020.
 The Central Association of Finnish Photographic Organizations, Finnfoto gave a scholarship for the exhibition.
 Huldra is the third part of the Karkkila trilogy following Grandpa's Cellar and NightHouse.